-This manual identifies the data requirements and procedures associated with three of the five ASEP accountability indicators used to determine EPP accreditation status for 2016-2017.
+This manual identifies the data requirements and procedures associated with three of the five ASEP accountability indicators used to determine EPP accreditation status for 2014-2015 and 2015-2016.
 Indicators 3 and 5 are under development by TEA which is piloting measurement and analytic approaches related to student achievement and teacher perceptions of satisfaction with their preparedness.
-Exhibit B1 summarizes measures and minimum performance standards associated with each ASEP accountability indicator for the 2017-2018 through 2020-2021 reporting periods.
+Exhibit B1 summarizes measures and minimum performance standards associated with each ASEP accountability indicator for the 2016-2017 through 2020-2021 reporting periods.
 Exhibit B2 provides an overview of requirements for field observations.
+Also, the small group exception threshold decreases to 10 starting in the 2016-2017 reporting period.